 Activity When Evaluation Coordinator to distribute SOP's after reviewing to all officers for comment and feedback to enable best practice and confirm legislative requirements.
-Discuss with Officers in meetings and during Council's performance review process.
-By June 2022 Regular meetings with staff and individuals, review and consult with the coordinator and management.
-Update and review current SOP's
+Discuss By June 2022 Regular meetings with staff and individuals, review and consult with the coordinator and management.
+Update and review current SOP's with Officers in meetings and during Council's performance review process.
+Reviewed 2023 - Updated SOPs for Local Laws and AMO